Paying for treatments and services

 If we need more information

-If you or your provider have received a message on your remittance advice that says ‘More information needed to consider this service’, find out what information we need.
+If you or your provider has received a message on your remittance advice that says ‘More information needed to consider this service’, find out what information we need.

 If medical excess applies to you